rchakode/realopinsight/doc/sphinx/source/overview/index.rst

 systems such as Nagios, Zabbix and Zenoss is not easy.
 This may be especially challenging when the amount of devices monitored increases.

 That's where RealOpInsight comes in !
-This chapter introduce its features, its basic concepts and how it works.
+This chapter introduces its features, its basic concepts and how it works.